All orders from Silencer Shop ship free!

 Of the remaining states; CA and IA may allow silencer ownership for people in possession of a valid FFL.

 3. Do I need a special license to own a silencer?

 No!
 There are some rumors that you need to have a “Class 3” license to own a silencer; but, this simply isn’t true.
-You do have to pay for a transfer or “tax stamp” when you first buy the suppressor – but there are no ongoing fees or licenses required.
+You do have to pay for a “tax stamp” when you first buy the suppressor – but there are no ongoing fees or licenses required.
 This tax is similar to paying sales tax on a purchase, except that it goes to the federal instead of the state government.

 4. Do I give up any rights when I buy a silencer?
 (Will the ATF start showing up to search my house?)

 This often comes up because of the mistaken belief that a “Class 3″ license is required to purchase a suppressor.
 A “Class 3″ license is a dealer license – and the ATF absolutely can show up to search a dealer’s premises; but, silencer buyers don’t give up any rights at all.

 5. Can I use one silencer for multiple firearms?

 Yes.
 As long as the firearms are threaded in a way that will accept the silencer, you shouldn’t have any problems.

 6. Can I use one silencer for multiple calibers?

 You can use a larger caliber suppressor to suppress a smaller caliber firearm as long as you have the appropriate adapters.
 Using a larger caliber silencer is not as efficient as a silencer made for the specific caliber, but it will still be a significant sound reduction in most cases.